django-fiber/django-fiber/README.md

     $ python manage.py syncdb

+Migrating database tables for Django < 1.7 using South 1.0:

+    $ python manage.py migrate

+Then the original South migrations in the `south_migrations` directory will be used, following the recommendation at <http://south.readthedocs.org/en/latest/releasenotes/1.0.html#library-migration-path>

 All static Fiber files need to be symlinked in (or copied to) your media folder:

     $ python manage.py collectstatic --link